 LOLER examinations are essential for manual stacker trucks.
-Along with any equipment that lifts more than 300mm, high lift pallet trucks need an annual Thorough Examination under LOLER.
+Along with any equipment that lifts more than 300mm, pedestrian stacker trucks need an annual Thorough Examination under LOLER.
 These should be carried out annually, more often under extreme conditions or in exceptional circumstances eg an accident.

 The examination will be undertaken on your work premises.
 A clear area with good lighting and 2m social distancing is essential.
 Facilities including hand washing will also be required.